nyu-ossd-s19/Maya_Deanna-workflow/README.md

 I created an issue in GitHub for the first time.
 I learned that GitHub has a featured for recognizing possible related issues while creating new issues, as it suggested that the issues I was creating were related to each other.

+## Fixing Merge Conflicts, Pull Requests, and New Issues

+Completing the Pull request instructions, Maya and I encountered a merge conflict.

+We learned that in order to merge to the master branch, you must be on master.
+You can not merge to master from the other branch.

+We also learned that there should be more than one remote url, especially if you have forked the repo.
+Your remote forked repo is origin, and the original remote repo is upstream.